-By day, George Anthony Kulz works at a university, writing software to transfer electronic student records from one computer to another.
-By night, he writes fiction to transfer stories from his imagination to the imaginations of others.
+By day, George Anthony Kulz works as a software engineer at a university, writing software to transfer electronic student records from one computer to another.
+By night, he writes fiction and non-fiction to transfer stories and ideas from his imagination to the imaginations of others.
 He views both professions as a kind of magic.

 You can also find him stomping around on Facebook and Twitter.